+The German street art artist Van Ray grew up under the influence of the Parisian “Pochoir Movement” during the Eighties.
 As a result of this early force of this kind of art, which prevalent implicates art as an expression of social criticism in public, he began to express his own view of society with the help of graffiti.

 As a result of a personal wrap in 2007, accompanied by a movement to Cologne, Van Ray took this opportunity to establish the artist collaboration “fancyroom” which could be seen as an elaborate try to create a symbiosis of design and street art.
 The results were used by several textile manufactures as part of their products.
 Van Ray started simultaneously to offer general public access to mainly printed work by exhibitions.

-Nowadays Van Rays work reflect a fusion of street art, pop art and qualified nonsense, retaining the basic elements of his distinctive artistic style without loosing sight of his intended social criticism.
-His recent work makes use of various techniques (aerosol paint, acrylic paint, collage and décollage) on iron sheets, wooden slats or retro vending machines.
+Nowadays Van Rays work reflect a fusion of street art, pop art and contemporary art - retaining the basic elements of his distinctive artistic style without loosing sight of his intended social criticism.
+His recent work makes use of various techniques (aerosol paint, acrylic paint, collage and décollage) on iron sheets, acrylic glas, wooden slats or retro vending machines.

 These arrangements can be contemplated in galleries from Cologne over London to Shanghai.